-- Unpaid tuition fees: Your assessment results may be withheld, you may not be allowed to continue with your programme, you may be prevented from registering for the next year of your programme or from receiving an award or from attending a graduation ceremony. - Other unpaid fees: you may be prevented from attending a graduation ceremony. - g.
+- f.
+We take debt recovery action for unpaid fees.
+Your account may be referred to a debt collection agency and this may result in legal action being taken against you.
+The following also applies: - Unpaid tuition fees: Your assessment results may be withheld, you may not be allowed to continue with your programme, you may be prevented from registering for the next year of your programme or from receiving an award or from attending a graduation ceremony. - Other unpaid fees: you may be prevented from attending a graduation ceremony. - g.
 If you have to re-take any module or repeat any year of study, you will be charged additional tuition fees which will be the amount payable by students starting that module or year of study at that time. - h.
 You must pay us other additional amounts in certain circumstances, e.g. library fines and (if applicable to your programme), examination fees, bench fees, material costs and field trip costs (for programme specific information please refer to the Fees and Funding, additional costs section, of the programme entry in Course Finder).
-A fee of £100 also applies to re-connect to our IT system if you have been disconnected as a result of misconduct. - Cancellations, interruptions and suspensions of study will not be back dated so you will continue to be charged tuition fees for the period up to and including the date we receive formal notification from you. - j.
+A fee of £100 also applies to re-connect to our IT system if you have been disconnected as a result of not complying with our terms of use (see paragraph 4i below). - Cancellations, interruptions and suspensions of study will not be back dated so you will continue to be charged tuition fees for the period up to and including the date we receive formal notification from you. - j.
 Where your contract is cancelled, but we subsequently agree that you may re-join your programme, you must pay all tuition fees in full before resuming your programme. - k.
 Refunds will be paid, by the same method of payment, to the payer of the fees to which the refund relates.
-Further information about refunds is set out in our Refund and Compensation Policy. - I. No discount on your tuition fees is given where you join the programme late.
+Further information about refunds is set out in our Refund and Compensation Policy. - I. No discount on your tuition fees is given where you join the programme late. - m.
+(Students with visas) An administration fee of £250 is payable if we ask you for a mock interview which you fail (see paragraph 11) and which results in your contract being cancelled under paragraph 7a.
+We may deduct this fee from any refund we owe you.
+This fee is to cover our costs for processing your application up to the point of cancellation.